CHICAGO TRIAL MEMBERSHIP, 1 Month Gym Membership, 3 Personal Training Sessions, $440

 In 1996 I attempted to acquire a Personal Trainer position in one of the largest chains of coed health clubs in Chicago.
 There were no openings near me.
-I found myself walking past Women's Workout World.
+I found myself walking past a health club for women.
 My sister, Imella, told me to see if they had any openings.
-Upon inquiring inside, I was offered a management position because of my degree in management.
-Instead, I accepted a position as Class Instructor until a Personal Training position became available.
+Upon inquiring inside, I was offered a management position because of my degree.
+I accepted a position as a class instructor until a personal training position became available.
 I taught aerobics, cardio kick boxing, resist –a –ball and step classes for approximately 5 months.

-After the first month of becoming a Personal Trainer, I earned the title of “Master Trainer”.
-This was big because this organization had an average of 2 Personal Trainers in 26 different locations and I was the only one with this title.
+After the first month of becoming a personal trainer, I earned the title of “Master Trainer”.
+This was paramount because this organization had an average of 2 personal trainers in 26 different locations and I was the only one given this title.
 I was the first Personal Trainer in their history to receive an award for this honor.
-It was a challenge to keep this title, because all of their trainers in their 26 locations were graded on a weekly basis to see who would have the title the next week.
-For 4 consecutive years I retained the title until I opened A Women’s Gym.
+I was challenged, as all trainers in their 26 locations were graded on a weekly basis.
+For 48 months, 4 consecutive years I retained the title until I opened A Women’s Gym.

 98% of the hundreds of women I trained in those 4 years hired me as their personal trainer to help them to lose weight.
 90% of those women were living with neck, shoulder, wrist, back, hip, knee or ankle pain.
 A large amount had osteoporosis, scoliosis or just poor posture.
 The majority of these women had been living with pain for so long they just got used to it and no longer sought help to relieve it.